Rector (academia): Malaysia

-In this Commonwealth nation, the term Rektor is used to refer to the highest administrative official in several universities and higher education institutions in Malaysia, such as the International Islamic University Malaysia in Gombak and the Universiti Teknologi MARA in Perak.
+In this Commonwealth country, the term Rektor is used to refer to the highest administrative official in several universities and higher education institutions in Malaysia, such as the International Islamic University Malaysia in Gombak.
+For the Universiti Teknologi MARA, the term Rektor is used for head of a branch campus and answers to the Naib Canselor.
 A Rektor is comparable to the position of Naib Canselor, or vice-chancellor, in other higher education institutions, as the Rektor answers to the Canselor.

 Myanmar

 The term rector (Burmese:ပါမောက္ခချုပ်) is used to refer to the highest official of universities in Myanmar.
 Each university department is headed by a professor, who is responsible to the rector.
 Nowadays, given the large dimensions of some universities, the position of pro-rector has emerged, just below that of the rector.
 Pro-rectors are in charge of managing particular areas of the university, such as research or undergraduate education.
+For example: Rector of University of Magway, a big role in Myanmar education.

 Pakistan

 The heads of certain universities and colleges such as COMSATS University Islamabad, National University of Modern Languages, National University of Sciences & Technology, Ghulam Ishaq Khan Institute of Engineering Sciences and Technology, Forman Christian College, Virtual University of Pakistan and PIEAS are all titled "Rector".